 "1891, she actually set aside time in her classroom every April 14th to teach students about the flag and sing patriotic songs and recite, not the Pledge of Allegiance, because it wasn't in its current iteration, but being very patriotic," said Kathy Slade, spokesperson for Forest Lawn Cemetery.

 Hinson was a teacher, then principal at PS 31, now called the Harriet Ross Tubman School.

-Slade says, "She chose June 14th, because that is the date that in 1777, Congress adopted Betsy Ross' stars and stripes as our national flag"
+Slade says, "She chose June 14, because that is the date that in 1777, Congress adopted Betsy Ross' stars and stripes as our national flag."

-"Little pockets across the country started celebrating flag days around when Ms Hinson did.
+"Little pockets across the country started celebrating flag days around when Ms. Hinson did.
 It caught along locally in Buffalo.
-Buffalo Public Schools started catching on. year after year and it really grew into a national movement," says Slade.
+Buffalo Public Schools started catching on, year after year, and it really grew into a national movement," Slade said.